hiesabx/reservoirflow/docs/source/user_guide/getting_started/getting_started.md

 - Install Python:

-    For this project, You need to install python. `python>=3.8` is recommended.
+    For this project, You need to install python.
+We recommend `python==3.11`.
 More download options can be found at the official website [python.org](https://www.python.org/downloads/release/python-379/).
 Make sure that you add Python to the `Path` variable of your operating system.

 - Install `reservoirflow` directly from [PyPi](https://pypi.org/project/reservoirflow/):